ashercn97/ormlette/README.md

 }
 ```

-To generate everything you need to work with databases, run `gleam run -m ormlette` and look in the `src/eggs` directory.
+To generate everything you need to work with databases, run `gleam run -m ormlette -- orm` and look in the `src/eggs` directory.

 ## Query DSL